A law firm's offices, stone facade and a street-level entrance

 What Local AI Means for Your Firm

-"No data leaves your building" is not marketing language.
-It is a description of network architecture.
+"No data leaves your building" is a description of network architecture, not marketing language.

 Zero External Transmission